-Division of Student Affairs > Support Services > Health & Wellness > Health Services
+Division of Student Affairs > Support Services > Health & Wellness > Health Resources > Health Services

 AMITA Sage Medical Group (AMITA) is a community health care provider with an office conveniently located directly adjacent to DePaul’s Lincoln Park campus on Fullerton Ave.

-Students who live in the residence halls are automatically enrolled in the program and charged a $60 quarterly fee.
-Students living in the residence halls can opt out of the program, and students who do not live in the residence halls can opt into the program.
+Students who live in DePaul residence halls are automatically enrolled in the program and charged a $60 quarterly fee.
+Note: students who live in the University Center are NOT automatically charged the fee.
+It is not encouraged, but if necessary students who live in DePaul residence halls may opt out of the fee.
 See below for details.

 Note: Health Services is not health insurance.
 See below and the Health Insurance web page at the left for more information.

 Students who pay the quarterly $60 health services fee are treated as current patients at AMITA, and office visits for minor illnesses and injuries and basic lab work are covered by the fee.

 Students who do not pay the health services fee will be treated as new patients at AMITA.
 During busy times, AMITA might not be able to accommodate new patients, but will instead provide a referral to another provider in the area.